Are you going through grief from past abuse?

 April 15, 2013

 The cycle of grief has started again and I’m frustrated.
 I so want all this to be gone so I can move on.
 I want to stop thinking about [abuser].
 I want to stop asking all these unanswerable questions.
 I want it all to stop.
 I want to say, “it’s done” and be done.
 But it’s not.
 I keep going back into the cycle of grief.
 I just want to run away from people.
-Not so much my family (as they are very supportive) but others.
 They want so much!
 I have so little right now!!
 I wish this would go away.
 It’s been months of this and I just want to move on.

 As a result of these constant questions that won’t go away (why did it take so long to understand these last memories?
 Could there have been something someone could have/should have done before now?
 Was I just in denial all these years or was it too much and God preserved them for when I was strong enough? …etc) I have decided to list all the ways God showed such enormous grace to me.
 My life could have been MUCH worse.
 I have heard horrific stories – in person, in print – of people who have suffered far worse than I did.
 God kept me.
 From day one He kept me.
 He has always been with me.
 I know it well and I need to remind myself of these things today.
 I need something good to focus on for a change.

 - God set a limit to the abuse.
 It started and it stopped.
+It was a long time but I am not still in it.
 It was not allowed to go on for my whole life.
 The effects lasted years.
 The bondage was set, but the actual abusive acts ended.
 I’m grateful for that.